 Keep your furniture choices in check by coordinating larger pieces with smaller wall-hung units to create a sense of cohesion.
-Too many different styles would run the risk of making the already limited space feel chaotic over overcrowding, with too much going on.
+Too many different styles would run the risk of making the already limited space feel chaotic and over overcrowded, with too much going on.

-In this hallways the already busy hallway wallpaper idea is tempered with matching white units to allow the decorated wall to be the most dominant feature in the room.
+In this hallway, the already busy hallway wallpaper idea is tempered with matching white units to allow the decorated wall to be the most dominant feature in the room.

 16. Build modular storage around seating

 Hallway bench seats are a practical and visually pleasing addition to any hallway, but designs are often not cheap.
 Turn to IKEA for cheap modular options and fix them to the wall yourself, for a budget DIY and decorating option.
 Create your own seating and storage area to style a hallway space on a budget.

 17. Build bespoke units on a landing area

 When space is really tight, every inch of a hallway or landing becomes valuable.
 Building bespoke storage to solve the problem is a smart way to use the space to its full potential.

 Choose to build a vertical stack of pigeon hole-style compartments to house your households shoe collection.
 Like this landing idea shows, you have the option to incorporate excess cupboards in the space near the ceiling.